Sacred waters: Lake Titicaca

 Lake Titicaca is widely known as being a sacred place for the Inca people.
 The Inca Empire origins lie in Lake Titicaca.
 Ancient Incan myths describe the Incas as being blessed by the sun because the sun first emerged from Lake Titicaca.
 Since then, the sun organizes social order and the movement of the sun organizes rituals and gatherings.
 The first emergence of people in the time of the sun emergence is said to be the elite in their caste system.
 The origin of the elite was and continues to be contested among the people on the Island of Lake Titicaca.
 Thus, creating competition to become part of the elite rank.
 In recent times, the pollution of Lake Titicaca has built up and caused an increase of green algae.
-The people of Lake Titicaca Special Projects continuously are creating ways to bring awareness to the importance of a clean lake for their society.
+The people of Lake Titicaca Special Projects continuously create ways to bring awareness to the importance of a clean lake for their society.